hoshihaya/AWSLinks/README.md

 ### 5. Verify Installation

-- The ProxySwitchPi extension should now appear in the Chrome extensions list.
+- The AWSLinks extension should now appear in the Chrome extensions list.

 ### 6. Open and Configure

 - Click on the extension icon in the Chrome toolbar.
-- Enter your Proxy Server (IP:Port only, no protocol).
-- Select the Proxy Type (SOCKS5 or HTTP).
-- Add domains (one per line, using * for wildcards if needed).
-- Click "Save" to apply the settings.
+- Click "▼" button.
+- "Import" from conf/aws-bookmarks.json OR "Add Link" by yourself.